designhubz/widget-example/README.md

 ## Setup

-1. Clone project to your desktop and open command prompt in root project folder
+1. Clone project and open command prompt in root project folder
 2. Install libraries by running the following command:

   ```bash